Code-Institute-Submissions/Gwgjnr-Wellness_Site_AugResub/README.md

 ![Mockup of live site on different devices](media/readme/project_5.JPG)

-HealthHub is an app designed for a person or group of people who wants to run health and wellness seminars.
-Its allows users an easy way to find and attend suitable virtual seminars.
-This allows hosts an easy way to see who is attending their seminars and also allows customers an option to donate and support their favoured host.
+HealthHub is an app designed for a person or group of people who want to run health and wellness seminars.
+This app provides users with an easy way to locate and attend suitable virtual seminars.
+This provides hosts with a simple way to see who is attending their seminars, and also allows customers an option to donate and support their favoured host.

 ## Table of Contents
 * [User Experience Design (UX)](#User-Experience-Design)